 This is a bugfix release with no new features.

-The following security issue has been fixed in the svn library:
+The following security issues have been fixed in the SVN library:

 Before upgrading from pre 1.8 versions please read the release notes.

 Please read those thoroughly before you upgrade to TortoiseSVN 1.8 to avoid any surprises.

 If you're using Visual Studio, you can integrate TortoiseSVN commands to various context menus.
 Of course, there are Subversion plugins for Visual Studio, but if you're using one of the free versions of Visual Studio, you can not use those plugins.
 And sometimes it's still nice to have some of the TortoiseSVN commands available from Visual Studio directly, even if you have such a plugin installed.